kougioulis/LCM-uoc/README.md

 ## Contributions

 ### Large Causal Models
-* Introduced Large Causal Models (LCMs); a family of scalable, pre-trained neural architectures for temporal causal discovery.
+* Introduced **Large Causal Models (LCMs)**; a family of scalable, pre-trained neural architectures for temporal causal discovery, under a supervised paradigm.
+* Demonstrated that LCMs achieve **strong zero-shot performance**, **robustness** to domain shift, and remain **competitive or superior** against established causal discovery benchmarks.

 ### Data Generation

-* Developed a high-fidelity synthetic data pipeline from ground-truth temporal SCMs.
+* Developed a **high-fidelity** *synthetic* temporal SCM generation pipeline to support large-scale supervised training of LCMs.
+* Developed and utilized [**Temporal Causal-based Simulation (TCS)**](https://github.com/kougioulis/TCS): a generative methodology for creating *simulated* (*realistic*) causal models and corresponding datasets from real multivariate time series samples.
+  - **TCS** is used as a **causal model generation mechanism** to augment training of LCMs with realistic (ground truth TSCM, ground truth data) pairs
-* Developed and utilized [**Temporal Causal-based Simulation (TCS)**](https://github.com/gkorgkolis/TCS): a generative methodology for creating *realistic* causal models and data from real multivariate time series.
-The generative methodology also includes a model selection approach (Adversarial Causal Tuning - ACT) that selects the optimal causal model under a Min-max scheme on the space of Classifier 2-sample tests (C2STs), treated as discriminators.
+  - As part of TCS, developed and employed a **causal model selection** (tuning) methodology **(Adversarial Causal Tuning - ACT)** that selects the *optimal causal model* under a *Min-max* scheme on the space of *Classifier 2-sample tests (C2STs)*, treated as discriminators.
+  - ACT functions as an optimal **causal model selection criterion**, **rather than a generative method**, and is therefore a subcomponent of TCS.
+  - Framed **TCS as a principled approach towards causal digital twins**, aiming to generate samples that are statistically indistinguishable from real data while remaining causally interpretable.

 ### Training at Scale

-* Generated hundreds of thousands of (data, graph) training pairs.
+* Generated *hundreds of thousands* of (data, graph) training pairs, including synthetic and simulated (using TCS).
-* Demonstrated that mixtures of synthetic and realistic training data significantly improve generalization and zero-shot performance.
+* Demonstrated that **mixtures** of *synthetic* and *realistic* training data **significantly improve generalization** and zero-shot performance.
-* Identified optimal synthetic/realistic mixing ratios, that align with findings of works on time-series forecasting foundation models.
+* Identified **optimal** synthetic/realistic mixing **ratios**, that align with findings of works on time-series forecasting foundation models.

-* Proposed regularizing term to suppress low-support edges and aid model performance.
+* Proposed a novel regularizing term to suppress low-support edges and aid model performance.
-* Experimentally showed that using observed statistics during training and inference improves model performance.
+* Experimentally showed that using observed statistics during training and inference **improves model performance**.

 ### Comparison with Existing Approaches

-* Benchmarked against established methods in temporal causal discovery and showcased competitive or superior performance across synthetic, semi-synthetic and realistic datasets
+* **Benchmarked** against established methods in temporal causal discovery and showcased competitive or superior performance across synthetic, semi-synthetic and realistic datasets
 * Demonstrated robustness under domain shift and zero-shot performance.

 ### Efficiency

-* Achieved significantly faster inference than classical temporal causal discovery methods, thus opening the path to real-time applications.
+* Achieved **significantly faster runtimes** than classical temporal causal discovery methods, thus opening the path to real-time applications.

 ---